Does Sake Go Bad?

 What if my bottle of sake has gone bad?

 A natural reaction most people will have is to throw it out.
 Do not do this because there are no harmful effects from drinking it.
-Instead, try heating it a bit and see if the taste improves – even if it is a cold premium bottle of sake.
+Instead, try heating it a bit and see if the taste improves – even if it is a cold premium bottle.

 If you still do not enjoy the taste after heating then why not use it for cooking purposes instead?